open-craft/problem-builder/README.md

 ### Tables

-The mentoring table allows you to present answers to multiple free-form questions in a concise way.
+The problem builder table allows you to present answers to multiple free-form questions in a concise way.
 Once you create an "Answer Recap Table" inside a Mentoring component in Studio, you will be able to add columns to the table.
 Each column has an optional